josharnow/PanDerm/README.md

 ![alt text](overview.png)

 ## Updates
-- 26/04/2025: The ViT-base version of PanDerm (PanDerm_base) is released.
+- 26/04/2025: The ViT-base version of PanDerm (PanDerm_base) is now available.
-- 26/04/2025: The finetuning script for image classification is released.
+- 26/04/2025: Released the finetuning script for image classification.

 ## About PanDerm